davidgalindo/react-native-arcgis-mapview/README.md

 # Installation Instructions
 ### Install the package and link it
-`yarn install react-native-arcgis-maps` or `npm install react-native-arcgis-maps`
+`yarn install react-native-arcgis-mapview` or `npm install react-native-arcgis-mapview`

-Then run `react-native link react-native-arcgis-maps`
+Then run `react-native link react-native-arcgis-mapview`

 ### Modify your Android native project
 First off, make sure your minSdk is 19 and your targetSdk is at least 28.
 ArcGIS requires a minimum SDK level of 19.